 The forest-based industry has been evolving and the reports provides insight in the development of many innovative wood-based products that have sustainability as one of their pillars.
 This can be seen in the engineered wood products used in mass timber construction, the recyclable and fully biodegradable composite materials for packaging, or on garments made of wood-based fibres that are produced without harsh chemicals.
 “When it comes to the development of wood-based products, there is still a lot of untapped potential” says Dr. Mariana Hassegawa who co-authored the report.
 “Focus should be given to technologies that can solve some of the environmental impacts by non-renewables while taking advantage of the available residues from the industry” she adds.

 Verkerk and Hassegawa, however, warn of potential risks that could come with greater production and consumption of forest products, such as increased pressure on forests and forest-dependent people and unsustainable practices resulting in forest degradation and biodiversity loss.

 The publication stresses the need for sustainable, Climate-Smart Forestry that supports biodiversity and other ecosystems to underpin an effective bioeconomy, and provides recommendations for different sectors to achieve this.

-Verkerk, P.J., Hassegawa, M., Van Brusselen, J., Cramm, M., Chen, X., Imparato Maximo, Y., Koç, M., Lovrić, M., Tekle Tegegne, Y. 2021.
-The role of forest products in the global bioeconomy – Enabling substitution by wood-based products and contributing to the Sustainable Development Goals.
+Verkerk, P.J., Hassegawa, M., Van Brusselen, J., Cramm, M., Chen, X., Imparato Maximo, Y., Koç, M., Lovrić, M., Tekle Tegegne, Y. 2022.
+Forest Products in the global bioeconomy: Enabling substitution by wood-based products and contributing to the Sustainable Development Goals.
 Rome, FAO on behalf of the Advisory Committee on Sustainable Forestbased Industries (ACSFI). https://doi.org/10.4060/cb7274en